A topic from the subject of Distillation in Chemistry.

 Conclusion

-The recent developments in distillation technology have significantly improved the efficiency, selectivity, and cost-effectiveness of this essential separation technique.
-These developments have led to the development of new processes and products, and have helped to improve the quality and safety of products in a wide range of industries.
+Recent developments in distillation technology have significantly improved the efficiency, selectivity, and cost-effectiveness of this essential separation technique.
+These developments, including the use of advanced control systems and novel column designs, have led to the development of new processes and products and have helped to improve the quality and safety of products in a wide range of industries.

 Recent Developments in Distillation Technology